rreece/rreece.github.io/outline-of-philosophy/physics.md

 Virtues:

--   Minimal; No additions to quantum theory.
+-   Minimal; No additions to quantum theory
 -   No collapse; universal unitary Schr&ouml;ding evolution
 -   Relativistic QFT works naturally.
 -   Decoherence does a lot of work at explaining the appearance of collapse into classical states.